University of Okara

 The University of Okara (UO) is a public university located in Renala Khurd, Okara, Punjab, Pakistan.

 History

 In 2005, Okara campus of the University of Education, Lahore (UE) was inaugurated by then Minister of Defence (Pakistan) Rao Sikandar Iqbal.
-On February 23, 2016, Provincial Assembly of the Punjab passed the "University of Okara Bill 2016".
-Following that, Government of the Punjab issued a notification on April 1, 2016, for the upgradation of Okara campus to the University of Okara.
-As of Today Prof. Dr. Sajjad Mubbin controls the Vice Chancellor office, and the Registrar being Jamil Asim.
-This university has served the students of Okara with the best level of Education.
-Providing best education for Okavians a title given to citizens and student in Okara.
+On 23 February 2016, Provincial Assembly of the Punjab passed the "University of Okara Bill 2016".
+Following that, Government of the Punjab issued a notification on 1 April 2016, for the upgradation of Okara campus to the University of Okara.

 Campus

 The University of Okara operates two campuses: the Main Campus located on the GT Road between Okara and Renala Khurd, and the City Campus situated on Samadpura Road in Okara city.

 Main Campus

 The Main Campus spans about 205 acres and is surrounded by open agricultural land.
 It comprises five academic blocks named ACE-I, ACE-II, ACE-III, ACE-IV, and ACE-V, along with five cafeterias: the Main Canteen, Hot and Cool, Sports Café, Latrova Café, and Doms Café.
 The campus also features extensive sports facilities, including cricket grounds, football and hockey fields, tennis courts, and general-purpose grounds.
 A large mosque was completed in August 2025, while the eastern side hosts a residential colony for university staff.
 The campus has four entry gates, with the northern boundary adjoining the GT Road and a railway line, and the southern side bordered by a canal road.
 A pedestrian bridge connects the main entrance across the railway and GT Road.